Instant Pot Shredded Beef

 Choose a chuck roast or brisket for the best results.
 Also, cooking it in the Instant Pot until tender.
 If it's not shredding easily, pressure cook it for another 10 to 30 minutes and try again.

-Looking for other recipes like this?
+Looking for new recipe inspiration?
 Try these:

 These are my favorite dishes to serve with Instant Pot Shredded Beef: